AppleCommander/applecommander.github.io/docs/index.md

 ## Capabilities

 AppleCommander is currently able to read and display information about disk images, export files of various types, create disk images, import files into disk images, and has a rudimentary compiler.
-As of 1.3.5, AppleCommander incorporates support for cc65 and an improved command-line and even an Ant interface.
+As of 1.3.5, AppleCommander incorporates support for cc65, an improved command-line tool, and even an Ant interface.

 ### Disk image organizations